The cyclic open-closed map, u-connections and R-matrices: Introduction

 \subsection{Acknowledgements}

-I could not wish for a better supervisor than Nick Sheridan.
+This paper was mostly written during my PhD at the University of Edinburgh.
+I could not have wished for a better supervisor than Nick Sheridan.
 His explanations, suggestions and comments have been invaluable.
 I would also like to thank Sara Tukachinsky for explaining a wide variety of ideas from her series of joint papers with Jake Solomon.
 I am also grateful to both Sara Tukachinsky and Jake Solomon for sharing an unpublished draft chapter proving the structure equations for geodesic operators \cite[section~3.2]{ST2}.
 My chapter \ref{proof of boundary of horocycle moduli} is an adaptation of their proof to the case of horocyclic constraints.
+I was partly supported by the Royal Society Research Grant for Research Fellows: RGFnR1n181009ERC, the ERC Starting Grant 850713 – HMS and EPSRC Grant EP/W015749/1.